ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/00-introduction.md

 need to search for items in the data, it makes sense to *sort the data* first.
 In this chapter we will study algorithms for sorting arrays.

-We sort many things in our everyday lives: A handful of cards when playing Bridge; bills and other piles of paper; jars of spices; and so on.
+We sort many things in our everyday lives: A hand of playing cards;
+bills and other piles of paper; jars of spices; and so on.
 And we have many intuitive strategies that we can use to do the sorting, depending on how many objects we have to sort and how hard they are to move around.
 Sorting is also one of the most frequently performed computing tasks.
 We might sort the records in a database so that we can search the collection efficiently.
-We might sort customer records by zip code so that when we print an advertisement we can then mail them more cheaply.
 We might use sorting to help an algorithm to solve some other problem.
 For example, [Kruskal's algorithm]{.term} is described in @sec:graphs:kruskals-algorithm.
 It builds [minimum spanning trees]{.term} and must sort the edges of a graph by their lengths before it can process them.